developer-onizuka/what_is_GPUDirect-Storage/README.md

                |          |                                          User Space (Virtual Address)
                |          |
                +----------+ 0x00000000

+        * : I believe the NVMe's DMA Engine do this copy.
+Not by GPU's DMA Engine.

 ```
 # 4. How to know the BAR Space ?